WXKS-FM: History

 In 1987, White asked Boston icon John Garabedian (who previously owned, programmed and DJ'd on WMEX, WBCN, and V66/WVJV-TV) to do a weekend shift.
-Garabedian proposed the idea of a live, nationally syndicated, all-request show called "Open House Party" for Saturday and Sunday nights.
+Garabedian proposed the idea of a live, nationally syndicated, all-request show called Open House Party for Saturday and Sunday nights.
 It was the first of its kind and quickly spread to over 200 radio stations over the next 30 years.
-WXKS-FM was the show's flagship station until the station dropped the program in 2007, along with most other iHeartMedia stations (then-Clear Channel) because of a company policy that ultimately banned syndicated programming not produced in-house, though ‘Open House Party’ consistently had the highest ratings of any show on their stations.
+WXKS-FM was the show's flagship station until the station dropped the program in 2007, along with most other iHeartMedia stations (then-Clear Channel) because of a company policy that ultimately banned syndicated programming not produced in-house, though Open House Party consistently had the highest ratings of any show on their stations.

+In January 1996, Evergreen Media bought the station.
 On February 9, 1996, sister station WYNY in New York City simulcast WXKS-FM as part of a week-long stunt of simulcasting sister stations nationwide before flipping formats to rhythmic adult contemporary the following day as WKTU.
+In September 1997, Evergreen merged with Chancellor Media.
+After another merger, WXKS was bought by Clear Channel Communications, now known as iHeartMedia, in August 2000.

-From January 14, 2008, to August 2009, WXKS-FM's programming was simulcast on WSKX in York, Maine.
+From January 14, 2008, until August 2009, WXKS-FM's programming was simulcast on WSKX in York, Maine.
 After ending the simulcast, WSKX continued to offer a top 40 format until 2012.

 Programming

 "Kiss 108" is one of the United States and New England's most prominent top 40 stations, notable primarily for its annual Kiss Concert, which draws some of the best-known names in the pop music business to Mansfield's Xfinity Center concert venue each spring.
-From 1981 until his retirement in 2022, morning DJ Matt Siegel was a fixture on the Boston airwaves, and was briefly nationally syndicated during the late 1990s.
+From January 12, 1981, until his retirement in May 2022, morning DJ Matt Siegel was a fixture on the Boston airwaves and was briefly nationally syndicated during the late 1990s.

 The "Kiss Top 30 Countdown" is a locally produced program on Kiss 108, hosted by DJ Billy Costa.
-The countdown once aired solely on Saturday mornings, but is now broadcast twice each weekend, on Saturday mornings and Sunday nights.
+The countdown once aired solely on Saturday mornings but is now broadcast twice each weekend, on Saturday mornings and Sunday nights.